 Before you clone a DMSII data source, you must create Client control tables.
-Once they're created, you can populate them with DMSII information sent by the Databridge Engine and create the actual data tables that will store your cloned data.
-The resulting data tables are based on information from the Client control tables and any additional customizations you make.
+Once they're created, you can populate them with DMSII information sent by the Databridge Engine and create the actual data tables that will store the cloned data.
+The resulting data tables are based on information from the Client control tables and any additional customizations made.

-To customize how DMSII data sets get mapped to their corresponding relational database tables, you can use the Administrative Console's Customize command in the Settings menu or you can write user scripts in SQL.
+To customize how DMSII data sets get mapped to their corresponding relational database tables, you can use the Administrative Console's Customize command in the Settings drop-down button or you can write user scripts in SQL.
 The Customize command is compatible with command-line operations and can help make reorganizations easier to handle.
 For more information on the Customize command, see the Help in the Administrative Console.
 Writing and testing user scripts is typically time-consuming and requires a bit of trial and error.
-For instructions, see Customizing with User Scripts, in this chapter.
+For instructions, see the Customizing with User Scripts section below.